 Hit that one out of the park when I wrote the first story on Mavericks, boy howdy.

 That was a big deal at the time.
-Can't stand Santa Cruz now.
+The Santa Cruz I wanted to raise up is long gone now.

 Everyone is trying too hard to be cool.

-Where has your career taken you since then?
+Where has your career taken you since then today?